 Scarborough is one of the epicentres of English surfing since the very beginning in the sixties of the past century.
 People in wetsuits walking through town to one of the bays are a common sight.
 Infrastructure is well developed with a couple of surf shops – especially the guys from the Secret Spot Surf Shop are very helpful.
 We also can strongly recommend the Boardshed Hostel as a very reasonably priced and surfer orientated accommodation.
 The bays are in walking distance and the hosts – a surfer couple – are very nice.

-Related stories: North Sea Swell Chase, Splendid Isolation
+Related stories: The Grass, North Sea Swell Chase, Splendid Isolation

 For more impressions check the galleries: